aLpSabre/Shorten-URL/README.md

 Users should be able to:

-- Not searched for a link, if it's already been shown on the page
+- Not search for a link, if it's already been shown on the page
 - Receive an error message when the `form` is submitted if:
   - The `input` is unvalid
   - The `input` is already searched